noelkonagai/Workshops/tensorflow_pt2_widedeep/index.md

-# TensorFlow: Wide and Deep Learning
+# TensorFlow: Wide & Deep Learning API

 In this workshop I will introduce you to TensorFlow's Wide and Deep Learning model.
 We will be using TensorFlow's tutorial files.
 This workshop will comment on each section of the TensorFlow tutorial file.
 You can expect to have an overview and explanation on how to call on certain APIs to process your data for a future project.